spotinst/terraform-provider-spotinst/docs/resources/ocean_gke_import.md

 * `update_policy` - (Optional)
     * `should_roll` - (Required) Enables the roll.
+    * `conditioned_roll` - (Optional, Default: false) Spot will perform a cluster Roll in accordance with a relevant modification of the cluster’s settings.
+When set to true , only specific changes in the cluster’s configuration will trigger a cluster roll (such as AMI, Key Pair, user data, instance types, load balancers, etc).

     * `roll_config` - (Required) Holds the roll configuration.
         * `batch_size_percentage` - (Required) Sets the percentage of the instances to deploy in each batch.
         * `launch_spec_ids` - (Optional) List of Virtual Node Group identifiers to be rolled.